StuartApp/stuart-client-php/README.md

 The result will hold the boolean value `true` if the job was cancelled.
 If there was an error, it will contain an error object.

-For more details about how cancelation works, please refer to our [dedicated documentation section](https://stuart.api-docs.io/v2/jobs/job-cancellation).
+For more details about how cancellation works, please refer to our [dedicated documentation section](https://stuart.api-docs.io/v2/jobs/job-cancellation).

 ### Validate a Job